The second installment of our three-part interview with Robert Kassab, the person behind the The DATA Protocol: Reduce migraines without medication

 And I am saying this as someone who, for years, walked into doctor’s offices, expecting them to do the work.
 But that road eventually leads to disappointment.
 Not because doctors don’t want to help.
 There are many that do.
 They just don’t have the tools or the time.
 I’m not talking about prescribing migraine medication.
 That’s just a band aid.

 By using the DATA Protocol, we can become the experts.
 Real migraine relief can only come from using specific tools to gather and study data that is specific to us, which can then be used to improve our well being.
 I’m not going to sugarcoat it- that’s going to take some effort.
-The good news is that our course teaches anyone suffering how to get to the information that matters using a few simple steps.
-And to make it easier, we perform the initial analysis for those who take part in the course.
-Anyone who wishes to do it on their own can simply purchase the book when it’s available.
+The good news is that we can get to the information that matters using a few simple steps.

 Why is it so difficult for us to come to terms with the idea that we’re the only ones that can alter the outcome?